TotalAV Review: Quick Expert Summary

 - Avoid unnecessary upgrades.
-Once you’ve clicked on the “Get Protected Now” button, TotalAV will prompt you to purchase tons of upgrades — make sure to only select the ones you think you’ll actually need.
+Once you’ve clicked on the “Get Protected Now” button after following the link for the plan you want, TotalAV will prompt you to purchase tons of upgrades — make sure to only select the ones you think you’ll actually need.

 - Download & install TotalAV.
 Click the “Download” button.
 Once the file has downloaded, locate the file and open it.
 The installation wizard will appear and prompt you to install the software.
 Once the installation is complete, you’ll need to sign into your TotalAV account to activate the full version of the software.